- 15 server locations

 “In addition to any personal information you provide us, we may store the following pieces of data: IP address, times when connected to our service, the total amount of data transferred, and transfer speed information.”

-Despite telling me that that PandaPow uses a proprietary SSL-based protocol, it does, in fact, use regular OpenVPN.
+Despite telling me that PandaPow uses a proprietary SSL-based protocol, it does, in fact, use regular OpenVPN.
 Indeed, its Windows client is a custom build of the open source OpenVPN 2.3.11 client.

 PandaPow claims its “proprietary” VPN protocol is “designed specifically to avoid detection and blocking that otherwise breaks standard VPN protocols.”
 When I asked for further details, I was told that,